Luolc/AdaBound/README.md

 Thanks to the awesome work by the GitHub team and the Jupyter team, the Jupyter notebook (`.ipynb`) files can render directly on GitHub.
-We provide several notebooks (like [this one](./demos/cifar10/visualization.ipynb)) for you to easily get the usage of the optimizer.
+We provide several notebooks (like [this one](./demos/cifar10/visualization.ipynb)) for better visualization.
-We also want to illustrate the robust performance of AdaBound through these examples.
+We hope to illustrate the robust performance of AdaBound through these examples.

 For the full list of demos, please refer to [this page](./demos).